MisterE123/StructuralAnalysisSoftware/README.md

-stiffness_matrix.py implements a truss solver api. graph_truss.py implements a visualization of the results of the solver. the test_trusses folder represents usage of the api.
+stiffness_matrix.py implements a truss solver api. graph_truss.py implements a visualization of the results of the solver.
+The test_trusses folder represents usage of the api.

 Installation: